OSGeo/PROJ/docs/source/tutorials/EUREF2019/index.rst

 packaged with PROJ.
 In the tutorial properties of several common projections and transformations are investigated.

-The turotial requires a working installation of PROJ.
+The tutorial requires a working installation of PROJ.
 Consult the :ref:`chapter on installing PROJ <install>`.

 How to fill out the PROJ tutorial exercises